mauroilija/cub3D/README.md

 # cub3D

-This project is a team project that is inspired by the world famous eponymous 90's game, which was the first FPS ever.
+*This project has been created as part of the 42 curriculum by abita, milija-h.*

+## Introduction
+This project is a team effort inspired by Wolfenstein game, which was the first FPS ever.
+Our goal is to recreate that experience from scratch, by taking a simple 2D map as input and producing a navigable 3D environment rendered in real time.
+The project is divided into two modules.
+The **parser**, it is responsible for reading and validating the map file: extracting the grid, scene configuration, and any game parameters, then exposing them through a shared interface.
+The **graphics** it uses the data and handles everything the player sees, through ray casting, which is used to project a 3D perspective from a 2D grid, here mentioning wall rendering, field view, and player movement.
+The end result is a 3D environment which allows you to move around it and check its boundaries.

+## How to use it?

 ## Resources
 Useful resources for this project are: